LiuToki/Duh/.github/README.md

 # Duh 🍠
 Duh!
-This is the css for minimalist and peple that hate using javascript web site.
+This is the css for minimalist and people that hate using javascript web site.

 # Why use this framework
 Duh is fast and clean starting point.